dammamonnankulama/Book-store-MERN/README.md

 ## Installation🚀

-To run this portfolio locally, follow these steps:
+To run this locally, follow these steps:

 1. Clone the Repository: First, clone the repository to your local machine:
  ` git clone https://github.com/dammamonnankulama/Book-Store_MERN.git`